vpn9labs/vpn9-service/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0-only).

+- See `LICENSE` for the full text.
+- Copyleft applies to network use: if you modify VPN9 and provide it as a service, you must publish your changes under the same license.

 ## 🆘 Troubleshooting